microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

 }
 ```

-Then, save this JSON as a "raw" resource file in your project resources.
-You will be able to refer to this using the generated resource identifier.
+Then, save this JSON script as a "raw" resource file in your project resources.
+You will be able to refer to it using the generated resource identifier.
 You will need it to initialize [MSQASignInClient](https://stunning-meme-25a77e8c.pages.github.io/com/microsoft/quickauth/signin/MSQASignInClient.html)

 ## Configuring an intent filter
-Next, configure an intent filder in the Android Manifest for your application, using the same redirect URI you used in the Configuration JSON script:
+Next, configure an intent filter in the Android Manifest for your application, using the same redirect URI you used for the Configuration JSON script above:
 ```xml
 <activity android:name="com.microsoft.identity.client.BrowserTabActivity">
     <intent-filter>